-- restrictions on the scope of business by banks; - restrictions on the scope of business by banks' subsidiaries; - · a code of conduct; - · governance requirements; - · capital adequacy requirements; - accounting (including disclosure) requirements; - regulations on major shareholders of banks; and - regulations on bank holding companies.
+- restrictions on the scope of business by banks' subsidiaries;

+- · code of conduct:

+- governance requirements;

+- · capital adequacy requirements;

+- accounting (including disclosure requirements);

+- regulations on major shareholders of banks; and

+- regulations on bank holding companies.

 The purpose of these regulations under the Banking Act is to "preserve the credibility of banking services in view of their public nature; to achieve the sound and appropriate management of banking services in order to ensure protection for depositors and facilitate the smooth functioning of financial services; and to thereby contribute to the sound development of the national economy" (Article 1 of the Banking Act).

-In addition to licensed banks, there are also other types of deposit-taking financial institutions in Japan, such as credit associations, credit co-operatives, labour banks and agricultural co-operatives, which are regulated under a separate law.
+In Japan, besides licensed banks, there are other types of deposit-taking financial institutions such as credit associations, credit co-operatives, labour banks and agricultural co-operatives that are regulated under a separate law.

-The Financial Instruments and Exchange Act Contrary to "universal banks" in Europe, banks in Japan are generally prohibited from engaging in securities business, but this prohibition has gradually been relaxed, and the scope of securities business that banks are allowed to conduct has gradually been expanded.
+Financial Instruments and Exchange Act

+Contrary to "universal banks" in Europe, banks in Japan are generally prohibited from engaging in securities business, but this prohibition has gradually been relaxed, and the scope of securities business that banks are allowed to conduct has gradually been expanded.
 Banks can also conduct certain securities business through their subsidiaries.
-Securities business (whether conducted by banks themselves or through their subsidiaries or Bank Holding Company subsidiaries) is regulated by the Financial Instruments and Exchange Act (Act No 25 of 1948).

-A recent amendment to the Act on Sales, etc, of Financial Instruments established a new regulatory framework for "Financial Service Brokerage" in order to facilitate a one-stop service by brokers to offer financial products across all sectors of banking, insurance and securities.
-With respect to securities business, subsidiaries of banks and Bank Holding Companies may register as "Financial Service Brokers" and engage in a certain limited scope of securities business.
+Securities business (whether conducted by banks themselves or through their subsidiaries or Bank Holding Company's subsidiaries) is regulated by the Financial Instruments and Exchange Act (Act No 25 of 1948).
+Under the Act on the Provision of Financial Services (APFS), there is a regulatory framework for "Financial Service Brokerage" in order to facilitate a one-stop service by brokers to offer financial products throughout all sectors of banking, insurance and securities.
+With respect to securities business, subsidiaries of banks and the Bank Holding Company may register as a "Financial Service Broker" and engage in a certain limited scope of securities business.